C-NERD/clinical-notes/pages/Hair palpation.md

-- Fine or sparce hair evidence of
+- Pinch and rub the hair to determine if the hair is fine or sparce evidence of
 	- #card
 		- #[[Chronic Liver Disease]]
 		- #Malnutrition